nickklos10/LLM-chatbot/README.md

 # LLM Chatbot

-This project is a simple chatbot application that uses OpenAI's GPT-3.5-turbo model to generate responses to user input.
+This project is a chatbot application that uses OpenAI's GPT-3.5-turbo model to generate responses to user input.
 The chatbot runs on a Node.js server and interacts with a front-end interface where users can input their messages.

 ### Features